 The chamber is an organization of economic self-government.
-The chamber's offer includes i.a.: legalization of certificates of origin, proof of authenticity of documents, training services, translation services, bank of economic offers (domestic and foreign offers of buying, selling and starting a cooperation), preparing reports on financial condition of Polish and foreign companies (business information agency), promotion and advertising.
+The chamber's offer includes i.a.: legalization of certificates of origin, issuing certificates of origin of goods (from March 2015.), proof of authenticity of documents, training services, translation services, bank of economic offers (domestic and foreign offers of buying, selling and starting a cooperation), preparing reports on financial condition of Polish and foreign companies (business information agency), promotion and advertising.
 The chamber organizes promotion programmes and competitions for the companies from Lublin voivodship such as Wojewódzki Lider Biznesu and Wojewódzki Lider Smaku.
+Regional Chamber of Commerce is also a Regional Tourism Board (Industry Branch RIG) associating over twenty companies.